Graph each quadratic function. Give the (a) vertex, (b) axis, (c) domain, and (d) range. ƒ(x) = -(1/2)(x + 1)2 - 3

 Vertex and Axis of Symmetry

-The vertex is the highest or lowest point on the parabola, found using the formula x = -b/(2a).
+The vertex of a parabola is its highest or lowest point, found using the formula x = -b/(2a).
 The axis of symmetry is a vertical line through the vertex that divides the parabola into two mirror images.
-Knowing the vertex and axis helps in accurately sketching the graph and identifying key features.
+Identifying the vertex and axis helps in sketching the graph and understanding its symmetry.

 Recommended video: